Business Man Looking at Chart

 • Best for: Yield-focused, accredited investors

-Percent is an easy-to-use and secure platform that specializes in private credit investments.
-It has low minimum investments, low fees, and a wide range of available deals.
+Percent is a secure, easy-to-use platform that specializes in private credit investments.
+It has low minimum investments and fees, plus a wide range of available deals.

 As you'll read later on, investing in private credit involves a certain level of risk, so it's extremely important for private credit investors to build a well-diversified portfolio.